stuartshields/chassis-wordcamp/README.md

 # WordCamp Extension Beta
 Adds WordCamp support to Chassis

-This is based on [meta-environment](https://github.com/WordPress/meta-environment) by the WordPress community.
+This is based on [meta-environment](https://github.com/WordPress/meta-environment) by the WordPress [#meta team](https://make.wordpress.org/meta/handbook/) and community.

 ## Installing & Documentation